RiOvO921/DIPR-Net/README.md

 # DIPR-Net: A Dual-Branch Integrated Prototype Representation Network for Colonoscopy Polyp Segmentation

 This repository contains the official PyTorch implementation for the paper "DIPR-Net: A Dual-Branch Integrated Prototype Representation Network for Colonoscopy Polyp Segmentation".
-A manuscript detailing the method and experimental results has been submitted to **Signal, Image and Video Processing (SIViP)**.
+A manuscript detailing the method and experimental results has been submitted to **Machine Vision and Applications**.

 DIPR-Net is a unified framework designed for accurate and robust segmentation of polyps in colonoscopy images.
 It addresses the challenges of blurred boundaries and high morphological variability by synergistically integrating a hybrid feature encoder with a novel prototype-guided, dual-branch decoder.